luapower/nw/nw.md

 #### `win/view:mouseup(button, x, y)`

-Event: mouse button was depressed.
+Event: a mouse button was depressed.

 #### `win/view:click(button, count, x, y)`

-Event: mouse button was clicked (fires immediately after mousedown).
+Event: a mouse button was clicked (fires immediately after mousedown).

-##### Repeated clicks
+#### Repeated clicks

 When the user clicks the mouse repeatedly, with a small enough interval between clicks and over the same target, a counter is incremented.